Scientific terms translated

 Homocercal tail = tail with symettrical upper and lower caudal lobes (As opposed to "Heterocercal" and "Hypocercal tails")

 Homodont dentition = jaws with teeth of the same shape (As opposed to "Heterodont dentition"

-Hunch display = "Agonistic" behaviour exhibited by sharks, part of series of stereotyped movements preceding aggressive attack, featuring raised snout, arched back, lower pectoral fins and exaggerated swimming movements
+Hunch display = "Agonistic" behaviour exhibited by sharks, part of series of stereotyped movements preceding aggressive attack, featuring raised snout, arched back, lowered pectoral fins and exaggerated swimming movements

-Hyostylic jaw suspension = jaw morphology found in most Elasmobranchs and all bony fishes, where there loose ligament and cartilage connection between the jaw and "Chondrocranium", allows jaw protrusion and gape more than "Amphistylic" and "Orbitostylic", but less than and "Euhyostylic jaw suspension"
+Hyostylic jaw suspension = jaw morphology found in most "Elasmobranchs" and all bony fishes, where loose ligament and cartilage connection between the jaw and "Chondrocranium", allows wider protrusion and gape than "Amphistylic" and "Orbitostylic", but less than and "Euhyostylic jaw suspension"

 Hypocercal tail = unusual tail morphology found in angel sharks, where lower caudal fin lobe is larger then the upper, causing head elevation (As opposed to "Heterocercal" and "Homocercal tails")